Man lives with a toy in his lungs for 40 years

 - Choking followed by chronic cough is a sign of a foreign object in the lungs

-(CNN)When doctor's performed surgery on a man to remove what they suspected to be a bronchogenic carinoma, they instead found a toy traffic cone he had swallowed in 1974.
+(CNN)When doctors performed surgery on a man to remove what they suspected to be a bronchogenic carcinoma, they instead found a toy traffic cone he had swallowed in 1974.

 The Playmobil toy cone had gone undetected in the man's right lung for 40 years and was found almost three years ago by Dr. Mohammed Munavvar at the Royal Preston Hospital in the UK, according to a BMJ Case Report published Saturday.

-The male patient, now 50 years-old, reported that throughout his childhood, he regularly played with, and swallowed, Playmobil toy pieces.
-On his 7th birthday, back in 1974, he received a Playmobil set, and recalled swallowing the toy cone shortly afterward.
+The male patient, now 50 years old, reported that throughout his childhood, he regularly played with, and swallowed, Playmobil toy pieces.
+On his seventh birthday, back in 1974, he received a Playmobil set, and recalled swallowing the toy cone shortly afterward.

-At 46 years-old, the patient consulted a doctor about a chronic cough that was concerning him.
+At 46 years old, the patient consulted a doctor about a chronic cough that was concerning him.
 During his first couple months of treatment, he was diagnosed with pneumonia, thickening and stiffness in the right lung, and bronchiectasis, or damage of the breathing tubes.
 This all meant less air was entering his lungs.

 When the patient finally reached Munavvar's clinic at the age of 47, they ran multiple tests, including a CAT scan, and conducted a white light bronchoscopy, a procedure involving the insertion of a scope inside the airways to view the lungs.
 The doctor noticed extensive shadowing and a thickening lump in the lower right lung.